Vericel eyes 25 Network Drive

-BURLINGTON - Roughly half of the newly constructed 270,000 square-foot life science-themed building in Burlington’s Northwest Park may have its first tenant.
+BURLINGTON - Roughly half of the proposed 270,000 square-foot life science-themed building in Burlington’s Network Drive may have its first tenant.

 Vericel Corporation is a life science company, specializing in advanced cell therapies for the sports medicine and severe burn care markets.
 They recently went in front of the Planning Board to open three special permit hearings in hopes of eventually occupying 120,000 square-feet of the 270,000 square-foot building.